History of Mexico: Colonial period (1521–1808)

-The second group, called criollos, where people of Spanish background but born in Mexico.
+The population of New Spain was divided into four main groups or classes.
+The group a person belonged to was determined by racial background and birthplace.
+The most powerful group was the Spaniards, people born in Spain and sent across the Atlantic to rule the colony.
+Only Spaniards could hold high-level jobs in the colonial government.
+The second group, called criollos, were people of Spanish background but born in Mexico.
 Many criollos were prosperous landowners and merchants.
-But even the wealthiest creoles had little say in government.

-The third group, the mestizos, were people who had some Spanish ancestors and some Native ancestors.
-The word mestizo means "mixed" in Spanish.
-Mestizos had a much lower position and were looked down upon by both the Spaniards and the creoles, who held the belief that people of full European background were superior to everyone else.

-The poorest, most marginalised group in New Spain was the Natives, descendants of pre-Columbian peoples.
+The third group, the mestizos ("mixed"), were people who had some Spanish ancestors and some Native ancestors.
+Mestizos had a lower position and were looked down upon by the Spaniards and the Creoles.
+The poorest, most marginalized group in New Spain was the Natives, descendants of pre-Columbian peoples.
 They had less power and endured harsher conditions than other groups.
-Natives were forced to work as laborers on the ranches and farms (called haciendas) of the Spaniards and creoles.

-In addition to the four main groups, there were also some Africans in colonial Mexico.
-These Africans were imported as laborers and shared the low status of the Natives.
+Natives were forced to work as laborers on the ranches and farms (called haciendas) of the Spaniards and Creoles.
+In addition to the four main groups, some Africans were in colonial Mexico.
+These Africans were imported as enslaved people and shared the low status of the Natives.
 They made up about 4% to 5% of the population, and their mixed-race descendants, called mulattoes, eventually grew to represent about 9%.

 From an economic point of view, New Spain was administered principally for the benefit of the Empire and its military and defensive efforts.
-Mexico provided more than half of the Empire taxes and supported the administration of all North and Central America.
-Competition with the metropolis was discouraged; for example cultivation of grapes and olives, introduced by Cortés himself, was banned out of fear that these crops would compete with Spain's.
+Mexico provided more than half of the Empire's taxes and supported the administration of all North and Central America.
+Competition with the metropolis was discouraged; for example, cultivation of grapes and olives, introduced by Cortés himself, was banned out of fear that these crops would compete with Spain's.

-To protect the country from the attacks by English, French and Dutch pirates, as well as the Crown's revenue, only two ports were open to foreign trade—Veracruz on the Atlantic and Acapulco on the Pacific.
-Pirates attacked, plundered and ravaged several cities like Campeche (1557), Veracruz (1568) and Alvarado (1667).
+To protect the country from the attacks by English, French, and Dutch pirates, as well as the Crown's revenue, only two ports were open to foreign trade—Veracruz on the Atlantic, connecting through Havana at Cuba to Spain; and Acapulco, connecting through Manila at the Philippines, on the Pacific, to Asia.

-Education was encouraged by the Crown from the very beginning, and Mexico boasts the first primary school (Texcoco, 1523), first university, the University of Mexico (1551) and the first printing press (1524) of the Americas.
-Indigenous languages were studied mainly by the religious orders during the first centuries, and became official languages in the so-called Republic of Natives, only to be outlawed and ignored after independence by the prevailing Spanish-speaking creoles.
+The Crown encouraged education: Mexico boasts the first primary school (Texcoco, 1523), the first university, the University of Mexico (1551), and the first printing press (1524) of the Americas.
+Indigenous languages were studied mainly by religious orders during the first centuries and became official languages in the so-called Republic of Natives, only to be outlawed and ignored after independence.

-Mexico produced important cultural achievements during the colonial period, such as the literature of seventeenth-century nun, Sor Juana Inés de la Cruz, and Ruiz de Alarcón, as well as cathedrals, civil monuments, forts and colonial cities such as Puebla, Mexico City, Querétaro, Zacatecas and others, today part of Unesco's World Heritage.

-The syncretism between indigenous and Spanish cultures gave rise to many of nowadays Mexican staple and world-famous cultural traits like tequila (since the 16th century), mariachi (18th), jarabe (17th), charros (17th) and the highly prized Mexican cuisine, fruit of the mixture of European and indigenous ingredients and techniques.
+Mexico produced important cultural achievements during the colonial period, such as the literature of seventeenth-century nuns, Sor Juana Inés de la Cruz, and Ruiz de Alarcón, as well as cathedrals, civil monuments, forts and colonial cities such as Puebla, Mexico City, Querétaro, Zacatecas and others, today part of UNESCO's World Heritage.
+The syncretism between indigenous and Spanish cultures gave rise to many modern Mexican staples like tequila (since the 16th century), mariachi (18th), jarabe (17th), charros (17th) and Mexican cuisine.